Wondering how long your favorite kimchi will stay good? “Does Kimchi Go Bad?” is a question that many kimchi lovers and new fans ask.

 Kimchi is a traditional Korean fermented dish made from vegetables such as cabbage, radish, and cucumbers, salted and flavored with red pepper flakes, garlic, and sometimes rice or barley.

 Kimchi is a great way to keep vegetables fresh for longer and offers many fantastic health benefits.
+Learn how to tell when canned goods are bad to understand more signs to look for.

 It is also relatively cheap and easy to make, so it can be enjoyed at home.
 Store-bought kimchi can last indefinitely when stored properly.